kageru/adaptivegrain/README.md

   the subsampling of the input does not matter.

 To replicate the original behaviour of adaptivegrain, a wrapper is provided in kagefunc.
-It behaves exactly like the original implementation (except for the performance, which is about 3x faster on my machine).
+The plugin behaves exactly like the original implementation (except for the performance, which is about 3x faster on my machine).

 ### Parameters